 While a honing steel doesn’t actually sharpen your knife’s blade, it keeps it aligned so that it stays sharp for longer.
 Learning how to hone a knife can help keep your knives from going dull quickly.

 Step-by-Step Instructions for Using a Honing Rod

-For the safest and easiest way to hone your knives, start by placing the tip of the rod on a kitchen towel and hold securely.
+For the safest and easiest way to hone a chef’s knife, start by placing the tip of the honing rod on a kitchen towel and hold the handle securely.

 Position the knife perpendicularly to the rod, then cut the angle in half to 45º, then in half again to ~22º.

 Using a proper knife hold, run the knife edge from heel to tip 5-7 times on each side.

 Your knife is now aligned and ready to use!